-I've recently come across this problem a few times while talking to friends and collegues.
-It seems people are still using Homebrew or other strange methods to try and get Drush installed locally.
-This is especially frustrating for people looking to get started with Drupal 8 or 9 development as it requires the latest version of Drush.
-Using Composer is far and away the easiest method to install Drush.
+I've recently come across this problem a few times while talking to folks.
+It seems some are using Homebrew or other methods to get Drush installed locally.
+This is especially frustrating for people looking to get started with Drupal development as it requires the latest version of Drush.
+Using Composer is far and away the easiest method to install Drush!

 First install Composer if you don't have it already.
 Follow the latest instructions from the official source, getcomposer.org and then return here.

 Now that you have Composer, you can include drush in your project.

 Okay now what?
 How does one use this drush?
 There are two ways....

 $ vendor/bin/drush status

 Or (even better) install the Drush Launcher so that it will auto-discover whatever drush is in your working project folder.

 Follow instructions here: Install Drush Launcher and then you can call drush whenever you have it inside the project.